nyc-crh/site/content/gallery/palante.md

 videoTitle:
 closeRdImg:
 closeRdLink:
-eventname: The Young Lords Party published a newspaper to communicate their ideas.
+eventname: The Young Lords Party publishes a newspaper to communicate their ideas.
 caption: "*Palante* was a self-published newspaper in which the Young Lords highlighted important issues in their communities.
 This cover is from the third issue of the third volume of *Palante.*"
 archive_source: Smithsonian National Museum of African American History
 source_link: https://nmaahc.si.edu/object/nmaahc_2014.109.7.10